Ukraine: Agro-Industrial Poultry Farm

 Existing poultry houses within the VPF.

 For villagers living near “the largest poultry farm in Europe,” the Vinnytsia Poultry Farm in Ukraine is omnipresent.
-While only half complete, it is already massive, housing over 17 million chickens tightly quartered in hundreds of chicken houses.
+The farm is massive and only continues to expand, with the capacity to house over 39 million chickens at a time, tightly quartered in hundreds of chicken houses.
 And chicken rearing is just the beginning.
 The farm and associated agro-industrial operations also include a slaughterhouse, manure storage, and wastewater treatment plant, plus over 25,000 hectares of cropland and facilities to grow and process feed for the chickens.

 Some report that these operations are making village life untenable.
 Towering buildings emit dust and foul odors at all hours of the day.
 The chickens produce over 224,000 tonnes of manure each year, which is stored in the open air for months at a time before being spread on company cropland.
 Constant, heavy vehicle traffic has caused damage to homes and village roads.
-Details of the environmental impact of the whole operation have not been fully disclosed, but some local wells have tested positive for dangerously high levels of nitrates, and some community members fear that MHP may be responsible.
+Details of the environmental impact of the whole operation have not been fully investigated or disclosed, but local water testing initiatives reveal dangerously high levels of nitrates in local wells: just the type of pollution impact that intensive poultry farming is known to cause.
+Community members fear that the farm is responsible.

 Local villagers have long voiced concerns about the farm’s operations, despite intense pressure not to criticize this important source of local employment.
-The company’s future expansion plans, combined with its lack of transparency about the environmental impacts of its current and future operations, have only heightened these concerns.
+The company’s lack of transparency about the environmental impacts of its operations have only heightened these concerns.

 Frightened by the possibility of risks to their health and environment, and seeking a forum in which to access information and develop solutions, community members filed complaints on 5 June 2018 to accountability offices of the International Finance Corporation (IFC) and the European Bank for Reconstruction and Development (EBRD), which together have provided more than US$600 million in financing to MHP.
 The IFC’s Compliance Advisor Ombudsman (CAO) and the EBRD’s Project Complaint Mechanism (PCM) found the complaints eligible and have initiated a joint dialogue process between complainants and the company to answer their questions and address their concerns.